fracture91/turnout-c/README.txt

 3. Escape SQL input with mysql_real_escape_string.
 This prevents SQL injection attacks through the username input when changing grades, and through the USERNAME environment variable.

+4. Get the current username with getpwuid(getuid)), instead of reading from the environment variable.
+This prevents the user from seeing other people's grades or even attempting logging in as superuser by changing the environment variable.